Peripheral neuropathy

 The nervous system

-- the peripheral nervous system (PNS), which is made up of nerves that carry messages between the brain, the spinal cord and the rest of the body.
+- the peripheral nervous system (PNS) – which is a network of nerves that carry messages between the brain, the spinal cord and the rest of the body.

 What causes peripheral neuropathy?